 If you’re an OG IGE reader than you know I’ve had a fierce hatred for mushrooms, bell peppers and cooked carrots nearly all my life.
-Well, as you get older things change (thanks, gravity!) including your tastebuds.
+Well, as you get older, things change (thanks, gravity!) including your tastebuds.
 In the last year I’ve opened my heart and mouth to mushrooms, and have recently been getting into bell peppers, too.
-So much so that I took a leap and stuffed a bunch with dirty rice drizzled with red sauce, and proceeded to eat like, SIX in a row.
+So much so that I took a leap and stuffed a bunch with dirty rice drizzled with red sauce then proceeded to eat like, six in a row.

-Guess what?
-Bell peppers do not taste bell peppery when stuffed and roasted!
-It’s a vegetable miracle!
-While raw green bell peppers have a sharp, shouty flavor, roasted peppers are mild and almost sweet tasting.
-Stuffed with homemade dirty rice (minus the traditional gizzards, plus savory andouille sausage – you’re welcome,) and drizzled with a 15 minute, pantry sauce, these stuffed peppers are fresh, savory, and really filling, too.
-Plus the dirty rice and sauce components use the same ingredients so you can chop once and use twice.
-Love that!
+What really did the trick was realizing that bell peppers do not taste bell peppery when stuffed and roasted.
+While raw green bell peppers have a sharp and shouty flavor, roasted peppers are mild and almost sweet tasting.
+Stuffed with homemade dirty rice (minus the traditional gizzards, plus savory andouille sausage – you’re welcome,) and drizzled with a 15 minute red sauce made with pantry staples, these stuffed peppers are fresh, savory, and filling too.

-I can’t say I’m ready to start growing my own bell peppers yet, but I believe this is the time of year when they start crowding each other out of the garden, aka some of you home gardeners may be in need of recipes to use ’em up.
-Take my word for it, and make these stuffed peppers.
-The dirty rice inside is unbelievably delicious and stuffing it into an edible vessel obviously takes things up a notch!
+I can’t say I’m ready to start growing my own bell peppers yet but whether you love bell peppers, or are somewhat on the fence, these stuffed peppers might make a convert out of you, too.
+The dirty rice inside is unbelievably delicious, and stuffing it into an edible vessel obviously takes things up a notch!

 Start by slicing 4 medium-sized green bell peppers in half then remove the ribs and seeds.
-If you need to, slice off a thin sliver from the back, then lay the pepper halves flat in a nonstick sprayed 9×13″ baking dish and then spray the tops with nonstick spray.
+Slice off a thin sliver from the back of the peppers then lay them flat in a nonstick sprayed 9×13″ baking dish.
+Spray the tops with more nonstick spray.

-Next start the dirty rice stuffing.
-Dirty Rice is a classic Cajun dish that get its “dirty” color from the addition of chicken gizzards to the mix, though I skipped the gizzards and swapped in chopped andouille sausage and oh my gosh is it off the charts delicious.
-Creamy, flavorful rice and spicy sausage – I was alternating eating a spoonful and scooping one into the peppers!
+Dirty Rice is a classic Cajun dish that get its “dirty” color from the addition of chicken gizzards to the mix.
+That said, I swapped the gizzards for chopped andouille sausage in my rendition, and it is off the charts delicious.
+I was alternating eating a spoonful with scooping one into the peppers!

-Saute chopped onions, celery and andouille sausage (I used the same kind as I did for my Spicy Shrimp and Sausage Skewers,) sprinkled with Cajun seasoning, until the vegetables are tender and the sausage is sizzling.
+Saute chopped onions, celery, and andouille sausage sprinkled with Cajun seasoning, until the vegetables are tender and the sausage is sizzling.
 Add minced garlic then saute for another minute.

-Next add 2 cups chicken broth, 1 cup uncooked white rice, and a touch more Cajun seasoning, then bring the broth to a boil.
+Next add chicken broth, long grain white rice, and a touch more Cajun seasoning then bring the broth to a boil.
 Place a lid on top then turn the heat down and simmer until the rice is tender, 15-20 minutes.

-Stir in 1/4 cup chopped fresh parsley then voila – dirty rice!
+Stir in chopped fresh parsley then voila – dirty rice!
 Honestly this rice alone makes a phenomenal meal, but we’ve got some stuffing to do.

 Scoop the rice mixture into the bell pepper halves then cover the baking dish with foil and bake for 35 minutes at 375 degrees.
 Remove the foil then turn the heat up to 400 degrees and bake for another 10 minutes, or until the peppers are crisp tender.

-Meanwhile, make a super simple red sauce to drizzle on top.
-I don’t know about you, but in my opinion a meal isn’t a meal without some sauce.
-All you have to do is saute more chopped onion, celery, and garlic in extra virgin olive oil then add 1 bay leaf, a pinch of dried thyme, and a 15oz can crushed tomatoes.
-Add 2 Tablespoons chicken broth and a dash or 10 of Cajun seasoning then simmer the sauce for 15 minutes.
+Saute chopped onion, celery, and garlic in extra virgin olive oil then add 1 bay leaf, a pinch of dried thyme, and crushed tomatoes.
+Add chicken broth and a dash or 10 of Cajun seasoning then simmer for 15 minutes.